Skip to main content

 Reward Flow

-For the reward flow, the consumer defines the budget for the execution of the specified job.
+For the reward flow, the developer defines the budget for the execution of the specified deployment.
 The budget can be defined in native ACU tokens, or for example, FIAT-pegged stablecoins.
-This mechanism allows for deterministic financial planning of executions for both the processor andthe consumer.
-The processor automatically receives the reward upon successful execution of jobs.
+This mechanism allows for deterministic financial planning of executions for both the processor andthe developer.
+The processor automatically receives the reward upon successful execution of deployments.